DwayneSpades/Playable-2D-Level-Editor/README.md

 # Playable-2D-Level-Editor
-a playable lvel made with the Chroma stage editor I made. collect all the coins and access the secret area to get a special prize.
+a playable level made with the Chroma stage editor I made. collect all the coins and access the secret area to get a special prize.